Vivienne (Dragon Age): Appearances

-Promotion
+Promotion and reception

 In August 2014, a video was uploaded on the official BioWare YouTube channel which depict Vivienne's voice actress Indira Varma composing an insult to Kirby via Twitter while staying in character, as a demonstration of how Varma portrays a character who verbally "destroy" her opponents.
 Vivienne is the focus of a cinematic trailer promoting Inquisition, which was uploaded on multiple EA-affiliated YouTube channels prior to the release of the game.

-Reception

 Vivienne has received a mostly positive reception and appeared in multiple "top" character lists compiled by critics.
 Kimberley Wallace and Elise Favis from Game Informer consider Vivienne to be a notable example of a "fantastic" female RPG character.
-The Guardian staff included her in their list of "30 truly interesting female game characters"..
+The Guardian staff included her in their list of "30 truly interesting female game characters".
 Janine Hawkins, also from Paste Magazine included Vivienne in a list of the "10 Best Witches in Videogames", describing her as "unflappable in combat and in conversation, and even if she could stand to be a little nicer to her allies from time to time, she is the epitome of cool-headed control".
-Rachel Tonks Hill from Cultured Vultures ranked Vivienne among the 9 best characters in the Dragon Age series, and focused her praise on the character's party banter interactions as well as gameplay utility.
-Michaela Nadine Pacis from Rappler included Vivienne in her list of the ten most admirable female video game characters.
 In addition, Tim Clark from PC Gamer, and Ash Parrish from Kotaku, said Vivienne is among their favorite companions in Inquisition.